-Our Sunday programme will continue as normal – see News Updates!
+Our revels now are ended – see News Updates!

 We feel… dance moves us in mysterious and wonderful ways,